Subsidised fixed-term Gym Memberships

 When booking check that the period of subsidised membership gives you good value.
 Please take into consideration booked holidays, planned treatment and whether the time of year is suitable for you to travel back and forth to the gym.

-If during the period of the subsidised membership your health or your treatment changes making accessing the gym difficult or impossible, then you can request to have your membership put on hold until you are able to return.
-You will be required to make an appointment back with your instructor to be reassessed before returning.
+If during the period of the subsidised membership your health or your treatment changes making accessing the gym difficult or impossible, then you may be able request to have your membership put on hold until you are able to return.
+If this is possible, you may be required to make an appointment back with your instructor to be reassessed before returning.
 You also need to make the Ipswich Cancer Wellbeing and Information Centre aware of your suspended membership.

 Participating gyms